hongjiehuang/Web_Security_Week8/README.md

 Vulnerability #2: Session Hijacking/Fixation

  * Steps: Login to the blue target, and change the ending URL to the given PHP script ```public/hacktools/change_session_id.php``` which gives the session id.
-Then we can open the other blue target without login in in the another browser.
-Change its url using the PHP script again, and set the session id to the previous session id, change the URL back, and we will find out that this blue target is also logined, which indicates that blue target has Session Hijacking/Fixation Vulnerability.
+Then we can open the other blue target without login in in the other browser.
+Change its URL using the PHP script again, and set the session id to the previous session id, change the URL back, and we will find out that this blue target is also logined, which indicates that blue target has Session Hijacking/Fixation Vulnerability.

  * GIF Walkthrough:
   <img src='blue_2.gif' title='Session Hijacking/Fixation' width='' alt='' />